How low can XLM go? | FXStreet

 XLM’s derivatives data shows bearish bias

-Derivatives data for Stellar support a bearish outlook.
-CoinGlass’s OI-Weighted Funding Rate data shows that the number of traders betting that the price of XLM will slide further is higher than those anticipating a price increase.
-The metric turned negative on Thursday and stands at -0.0049% on Friday, indicating that shorts are paying longs and suggesting bearish sentiment toward XLM.
+CoinGlass’s XLM long-to-short ratio stands at 0.85 on Thursday, nearing the lowest value in a month.
+This ratio, below one, reflects bearish sentiment in the markets, as more traders are betting on the asset price to fall.

-XLM’s futures Open Interest (OI) dropped to $106.50 million on Friday and has been steadily falling since the January 6 high of $166.99 million.
+In addition, Stellar’s futures OI dropped to $95 million on Thursday, the lowest level since November 2024, and has been steadily falling since the start of this year.
 This drop in OI reflects waning investor participation and projects a bearish outlook.

-The Relative Strength Index (RSI) on the daily chart is at 35, below the neutral 50 level, indicating bearish momentum is gaining traction.
-Moreover, the Moving Average Convergence Divergence (MACD) indicator showed a bearish crossover on January 18, which remains intact with rising red histogram bars below the neutral level, further supporting the negative outlook.
+The Relative Strength Index (RSI) reads 26 on the daily chart, an oversold condition, indicating strong bearish momentum.
+The Moving Average Convergence Divergence (MACD) also showed a bearish crossover in mid-January, which remains intact with rising red histogram bars below the neutral level, further supporting the negative outlook.

-On the other hand, if XLM recovers, it could extend the advance toward the weekly resistance at $0.22.
+On the other hand, if XLM recovers, it could extend the advance toward the lower trendline boundary at around $0.180.

 Author